xplosionmind/tommi.space/content/jam/public/Looking for a home in Rotterdam.md

 description: Annotations, suggestions, tips, and offloading about the arduous endeavour of finding a place to live in the Netherlands.
 permalink: /rotterdam/rent/
 ---
-Since mid-May 2025 I have been looking for a room to rent in Rotterdam, as I will be moving there to study for [XPUB](https://xpub.nl).
+I have been looking for a room to rent in Rotterdam from mid-May 2025 until the end of September 2025.
+It was exhausting.
+Here are my notes and reflections during my search.

+---

-In the meanwhile, the world is burning and the assholes holding the power and the super rich are making it hard for us to dwell in peace without spending all our money on absurd rent prices.
+The world is burning and the assholes holding the power and the super rich are making it hard for us to dwell in peace without spending all our money on absurd rent prices.
 On top of that, the Netherlands is witnessing a full-on housing crisis, making the search for a home even harder and more frustrating.

 I am curating this page both as a reference for myself to keep track of all the tips and links I get, but also to start drafting a communal and crowdsourced set of resources and advice for home-seekers in Rotterdam.
 Feel free to suggest any change by heading to the source code of the page (see the footer).
 If this gets enough interest, we could consider moving it to a more impersonal and collective space where it’s also easier to contribute and edit the content.